xeroxmsj/LocalTuya/README.md

 Energy monitoring (voltage, current, watts, etc.) is supported for compatible devices.

+> **Currently, only Tuya protocols 3.1 and 3.3 are supported (3.4 is not).**

 This repository's development began as code from [@NameLessJedi](https://github.com/NameLessJedi), [@mileperhour](https://github.com/mileperhour) and [@TradeFace](https://github.com/TradeFace).
 Their code was then deeply refactored to provide proper integration with Home Assistant environment, adding config flow and other features.
 Refer to the "Thanks to" section below.

 # Installation:

-The easiest way, if you are using [HACS](https://hacs.xyz/), is to install localtuya through HACS.
+The easiest way, if you are using [HACS](https://hacs.xyz/), is to install LocalTuya through HACS.

 For manual installation, copy the localtuya folder and all of its contents into your Home Assistant's custom_components folder.
 This folder is usually inside your `/config` folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the custom_components folder might be located at `/usr/share/hassio/homeassistant`.
 You may need to create the `custom_components` folder and then copy the localtuya folder and all of its contents into it.

 # Usage:

-**NOTE: You must have your Tuya device's Key and ID in order to use localtuya.
+**NOTE: You must have your Tuya device's Key and ID in order to use LocalTuya.
 The easiest way is to configure the Cloud API account in the integration.
 If you choose not to do it, there are several ways to obtain the local_keys depending on your environment and the devices you own.
 A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md .**

-**NOTE - Nov 2020: If you plan to integrate these devices on a network that has internet and blocking their internet access, you must also block DNS requests (to the local DNS server, e.g. 192.168.1.1).
+**NOTE 2: If you plan to integrate these devices on a network that has internet and blocking their internet access, you must also block DNS requests (to the local DNS server, e.g. 192.168.1.1).
 If you only block outbound internet, then the device will sit in a zombie state; it will refuse / not respond to any connections with the localkey.
 Therefore, you must first connect the devices with an active internet connection, grab each device localkey, and implement the block.**

 # Adding the Integration